 No facility or any of its officials, staff, or employees, or any physician or other individual who is responsible for the custody, examination, management, supervision, treatment, or release of a client and who follows accepted professional judgment, practice, and standards is civilly liable, personally or otherwise, for actions arising from these responsibilities or for actions of the client.
-This immunity is in addition to any other legal immunity from liability to which these facilities or individuals may be entitled."
+This immunity is in addition to any other legal immunity from liability to which these facilities or individuals may be entitled. entitled and applies to actions performed in connection with, or arising out of, the admission or commitment of any individual pursuant to this Article."

-Sec.
+6 7 Sec.
 7. G.S.
 122C-251(c) reads as rewritten:

-"(c) Transportation of a respondent may be by city- or county-owned vehicles or by private vehicle by contract with the city or county.
-To the extent feasible, law-enforcement-law enforcement officers transporting respondents shall dress in plain clothes and shall travel in unmarked vehicles.
+Transportation of a respondent may be by city- or county-owned vehicles or by private vehicle by contract with the city or county.
+To the extent feasible, lawenforcement law enforcement officers transporting respondents shall dress in plain clothes and shall travel in unmarked vehicles.
 Further, law enforcement officers, to the extent possible, shall advise respondents when taking them into custody that they are not under arrest and have not committed a crime, but are being transported to receive treatment and for their own safety and that of others."
 Sec.
 8. G.S.
 122C-252 reads as rewritten: